migies12/TempestMap/documentation/M6_Testing_And_Code_Review.md

     npm install
     npm run test
     ```
-    NOTE: For the test to run, you need config a firebase messging service in order to run the tests, please contact the team for environment files when needed.
+    NOTE: For the test to run, you need to config a firebase messaging service in order to run the tests, please contact the team for environment files when needed.

 ### 2.2.
 GitHub Actions Configuration Location